-The NDIS rollout commenced in NSW in mid-2016 and is expected to be completed state-wide by July 2018.
+The NDIS rollout commenced in NSW in mid-2016 and has now been completed across the state.

 The NDIS funds individualised support for people with disability, their families and carers.
-When fully implemented in NSW the scheme is expected to benefit approximately 140,000 eligible people with disability, including 50,000 people who do not currently receive any disability supports.
+It is expected the scheme will eventually benefit approximately 140,000 eligible people with disability, including 50,000 people who do not currently receive any disability supports.

 NSW Health staff are supporting patients with disability who wish to apply to the NDIS, including helping them prepare for their NDIS planning conversation.
 Contact details for your LHD are available.

-People who are currently receiving funded supports through NSW Government specialist disability services are being supported to transition to the NDIS over the 2 year transition period (July 2016 – June 2018).
-This includes existing NSW Ageing Disability and Home Care (ADHC) clients who are living in supported accommodation and those participating in community access services (such as a day program or case management service).
+People who were receiving funded supports through NSW Government specialist disability services have been supported to transition to the NDIS.
+This includes former NSW Ageing Disability and Home Care (ADHC) clients who were living in supported accommodation and those participating in community access services (such as a day program or case management service).

 The National Disability Insurance Agency (NDIA)

 The NDIA is the independent Commonwealth agency established to deliver the NDIS.
 The NDIA is responsible for assessing eligibility and working with participants to develop support plans to meet their needs.